Bohuslava Kecková

-Bohuslava Kecková (18 March 1854 – 17 October 1911) was a Czech physician, the first woman in Bohemian lands (now the Czech Republic) who did earn a secondary diploma and subsequently a medical degree.
+Bohuslava Kecková (18 March 1854 – 17 October 1911) was a Czech medical doctor.
+She was the first woman in the Czech lands (now the Czech Republic) who did earn a secondary diploma and subsequently a medical degree.

 Unable to study medicine (closed for women in those times), after completing her secondary education she left Austria-Hungary for study in the University of Zurich and earn a medical degree there in 1880.
 But after returning home she was unable to obtain an official recognition of her academic degree thus she could not to open a private medical practice for the next 12 years.
 So she established herself at least in the field of obstetrics.
-In 1893, at the invitation of the Austro-Hungarian government, she arrived in Bosnia and Herzegovina where for the next almost two decades worked in the responsible role of the provincial chief physician for the female part of the population, especially among the local Muslim women.
+In 1893, at the invitation of the Austro-Hungarian government, she arrived in Bosnia and Herzegovina where for the next almost two decades worked in the responsible role of the provincial chief medical doctor for the female part of the population, especially among the local Muslim women.
 She helped to promote modern medical approaches and procedures in the backward milieu there.
 From 1900, she also taught health classes at the girls' high school in Mostar and wrote articles on health themes which appeared in Czech women's magazines.